 … but it isn’t.

 Many scientists and researchers point out that we have the tools and the technology to shift from fossil fuels to renewables in time to avoid the worst damage of climate change.
-Mark Jacobson at Stanford University has a detailed plan for our country to get to net zero emissions that we could be following,
+Mark Jacobson at Stanford University has a

 This could be a moment that the entire country goes on high alert to address a major risk to the continuation of our civilization as we know it,